Zar'Kaa (Level 18 Troll Slayer/Warlock)

 The range of your darkvision increases by 30 feet.

-You are also adept at evading creatures that rely on darkvision.
-While in darkness, you are Invisible to any creature that relies on darkvision to see you in that darkness.
+You are also adept at evading creatures that rely on Darkvision.
+While in darkness, you are Invisible to any creature that relies on Darkvision to see you in that darkness.

 Wilderness Mystique: Answering Silence